BayRail general meeting

-Currently, BART ends in Fremont.
-There are plans to extend it to San Jose, but these plans amount more to wishful thinking than actuality, because there isn't nearly enough money available to fund construction.
+Currently, BART ends in Warm Springs.
+But the construction to extend the line to Berryessa in San Jose is underway.
+There are also plans to extend it beyond Berryessa, but these plans amount more to wishful thinking than actuality, because there isn’t nearly enough money available to fund construction.

 more detailed analysis of the ridership projections available on the VTA Watch blog: